 The fatality serves as an important warning to anyone considering visiting a roadside zoo or any exploitative operation promoting itself as an animal “rescue” or “sanctuary”: Never ride, bathe, paint, take photos with, or otherwise interact with elephants or any other wild or exotic animals.
 If a business uses bullhooks, breeds animals, or offers rides or any sort of close contact between humans and animals, it’s surely not a true sanctuary.
 Learn more about telling the difference between real elephant sanctuaries and abusive exhibitors.

-At least 17 people were injured after two elephants apparently got spooked and stampeded through a crowded religious procession in Sri Lanka, according to reports.
-Below, festivalgoers can be seen and heard running and screaming as one elephant charges through the busy street.
+Update (February 13, 2020): At least 17 people were injured after two elephants apparently got spooked and stampeded through a crowded religious procession in Sri Lanka, according to reports.
+Festivalgoers can be seen and heard running and screaming as one elephant charges through the busy street.